xavysp/DexiNed/README.md

 # Geting Started

- Before starting to use this model,  there are some requerements to fullfile.
+ Before starting to use this model,  there are some requirements to fullfill.

 ## Requirements